nathanielshak/advancedprogramming/Lesson5/README.md

 > The arrow represents which number you're checking at any given point and comparing to the number you're looking for before choosing which half to look into.

 ## Algorithmic Analysis

+Through all of this, there's something that is hopefully becoming clear: **regardless of if the code works, some code will be inherently faster than other code that does the same thing depending on your approach**.
+In this section, we're going to talk about **algorithmic analysis**, the way you can formalize and measure the **efficiency** of one coding approach versus another.

+To start with, let's take a look at one of the exercises we did in the last lesson.
+Do you remember the max difference question from [lesson 4](Lesson4)?
+Just a as refresher, we were supposed to write a function that: "will return the maximum difference between any two numbers in the list of number, `nums`.
+You can assume that everything in the list, `nums`5 is a number and that there are at least 2 numbers in list."

+Here's one potential solution to that problem:

+	def max_diff(nums):
+		cur_max_diff = 0
+		for index1 in range(len(nums)):
+			for index2 in range(index1 + 1, len(nums)):
+				diff = abs(nums[index1] - nums[index2])
+				if diff > cur_max_diff:
+					cur_max_diff = diff
+		return cur_max_diff

+Okay, what's going on in this code?